Sameer1232018/image_captioning/README.md

-# Image Captioning with CNN
+# Image Captioning with CNN and NLP

 ## Overview
 This project demonstrates an image captioning system that utilizes Convolutional Neural Networks (CNNs) for image processing and Natural Language Processing (NLP) techniques for text generation.
 The system generates descriptive captions for images, providing a richer context to visual content.